« Previous Page

 Patients with mixed glial tumors, which include oligoastrocytoma (WHO grade II) and anaplastic oligoastrocytoma (WHO grade III), have prognoses similar to that for astrocytic tumors of corresponding grades and are often treated as such.

 Ependymomas (WHO grade II) and ependymal tumors (WHO grade I), i.e., subependymoma and myxopapillary ependymomas, are often curable.

-Anaplastic ependymomas (WHO grade III) have variable prognoses that depend on the location and extent of disease.
-Frequently, but not invariably, anaplastic ependymomas have worse prognoses than lower grade ependymal tumors.
+Patients with anaplastic ependymomas (WHO grade III) have variable prognoses that depend on the location and extent of disease.
+Frequently, but not invariably, patients with anaplastic ependymomas have worse prognoses than do those patients with lower-grade ependymal tumors.